magicblock-labs/magicblock-engine-examples/README.md

 ## 👷Examples

 - [Anchor Counter](./anchor-counter/README.md) - A simple counter that can be incremented.
 Tests use the ts sdk to delegate/undelegate accounts and run transactions.
+- [Bolt Counter](./bolt-counter/README.md) - A simple counter that can be incremented.
+Tests use the bolt sdk to delegate/undelegate accounts and run transactions.

 ## 🚧 Under Testing 🚧